NUCLEAR INDUSTRY DEVELOPMENT IN THE REPUBLIC OF KAZAKHSTAN

 COTELS Project

-Severe accident research facilities were used to carry the following activity:
+Severe accident research facilities were used for:

-- experiments to study interaction between the melt and water;
+– experiments to study interaction between the melt and water ;

 - experiments to study interaction between the melt and “dry” concrete trap;